MCUdude/MegaCoreX/README.md

 ## Alternative pins
-The megaAVR-0 microcontrollers support alternative pin assignments for some of its built in peripherals.
+The megaAVR-0 microcontrollers support alternative pin assignments for some of its built-in peripherals.
 This is specified by invoking the `swap()` or `pins()` method before `begin()` for the associated peripheral.
 They will return `true` if that swap or pin combination is supported.
 For `Serial` peripherals the method is `pins(tx,rx)`, for `Wire` it's `pins(sda,scl)` and for `SPI` it's `pins(mosi,miso,sck,ss)`.